Diving in Sodwana Bay KwaZulu Natal

 The majority of dive sites at Sodwana are relatively shallow, with an average depth of around 15m although several deeper sites are available for those with experience.
 Visibility is seldom below 15m and often exceeds 20m in the winter months.
 Temperature ranges from 20 – 28 degrees Celsius.

-Two Mile Reef becomes the seasonal resting area for female ragged-tooth sharks during the first months of their gestation period until the end of February while the summer months also present divers with the best chances of a whale shark encounter.
+Two Mile Reef becomes the seasonal resting area for female ragged-tooth sharks during the first months of their gestation period until around the end of February

 With it’s scenic beauty and close proximity to Hluhluwe and Umfolozi game reserves, Sodwana Bay is an ideal destination for divers who’d like to experience the wilder side of South Africa.
 View our dive tour pages for packages that include Sodwana Bay or allow us to create a custom tour for you with transfers and accommodation to suit your individual requirements.